The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 2.
 Members may introduce amendments to the bylaws at a Joint Council meeting.
 The amendment must be presented in writing at least seven (7) days prior to said Joint Council meeting and must clearly set forth the specific change(s) sought.
 After all other discussion and motions pertaining to the amendment, it shall be motioned for a referral to the Bylaws Committee by a simple majority.

 Section 3.
 The Recording Secretary, or their designee, shall promptly inform the Bylaws Committee of all proposed amendments.
-The committee will arrange a meeting at least seven (7) days before the next Joint Council meeting, and circulate information about this meeting to the membership in accordance with Article 11, Section 3.
+The committee will arrange a meeting at least seven (7) days before the next Joint Council meeting, and circulate information about this meeting on the local union website.

 Section 4.
 The Bylaws Committee shall create a report, in writing, for the Joint Council.
 The committee’s task is not to evaluate the merits of the amendment, but simply to determine if it conflicts with any other existing bylaws or the UAW Constitution.
 Accordingly, the Bylaws Committee may suggest changes to the amendment such that the amendment better comports with those documents.
 The Bylaws Committee, after reviewing the amendment, shall automatically refer it back to the Joint Council.